 Status hearing set in R. Kelly’s federal case in Chicago

-CHICAGO (AP) — R. Kelly is expected to appear at a status hearing a day after jail personnel moved him into the general inmate population following a complaint from his his attorneys that he was being held in solitary in a restrictive section of a federal jail in Chicago.
+CHICAGO (AP) — R. Kelly is expected to appear at a status hearing a day after jail personnel moved him into the general inmate population following a complaint from his attorneys that he was being held in solitary in a restrictive section of a federal jail in Chicago.

 Questions about the singer’s jail conditions could still come up at Wednesday’s hearing in a Chicago federal court.
 But prosecutors say the issue is moot given Kelly’s transfer Tuesday out of the restrictive unit.